Is Passwordless Authentication Safe?

 To achieve truly passwordless MFA, the login process must include two or more authentication methods, and it must completely eliminate any dependency on shared secrets.

 Done right, implementing passwordless authentication is not disruptive, it is not traumatic to users and it will significantly improve your overall security posture by eliminating the attack vectors associated with shared secrets.

 Password-dependent authentication methods expose the entire organization to risk that extends far beyond individual user data.
 It is commonly accepted that passwords are easily exploitable by attackers, and that people reuse passwords across accounts.
 As a result, credentials are the primary target of many cyberattacks.
 These include phishing attacks, key logging and other malware, and social engineering attacks.
 Removing passwords altogether reduces the overall value to hackers of targeting your employees and customers.

 Removing passwords inherently increases the overall productivity of users, so that they are able to focus on contributing to your core business directives.
 Staff being required to change passwords regularly, frustration with multi-step login procedures, and admins spending time on monitoring password hygiene and frequent password resets has a cumulative impact on productivity.
-Recent research found that nearly half of IT and security experts named poor user experience as an obstacle to deploying MFA in their organization.
+In the 2022 State of Passwordless Security report we found that nearly half of IT and security experts named poor user experience as an obstacle to deploying MFA in their organization.
 Moving to passwordless authentication eliminates these issues.

 Mitigating Risk from Data Breaches